cbeo/gtwiwtg/README.md

   intermingles the values of its argument generators, in the order they appear in the argument list.

-And some experimental tools:

-- `(nfurcate! n gen)` returns a list of `n` new generators, each producing the same elements as of `gen`.
-- `(partition! pred gen)` returns a list of two new generators, the first generating the memebers of `gen` that pass the predicate `pred`, and the second generating those that don't.
-- `(disperse! n gen)` is sort of the opposite of `intersperse!`.
-Returns a list of `n` generators, the first produces every nth value from `gen`, the second produces every nth+1 values from `gen`, and so on.

-The above are marked as EXPERIMENTAL because they may not be in line with the the spirit of this library.
-I wanted the library to produce constant-memory operations.
-However, when you consume the generators that the above forms produce, then new memory will be consed during consumption.
-See the docstrings for both forms for more details.

 ### A Word Of Warning!